 If something should go wrong, you need to be able to access your account quickly.
 If you have forgotten your password and you have an outdated email address listed, you will not receive your password reminder.
 Additionally, if someone in your company registered the domain on your behalf and leaves your employ; you may need to provide additional identification for security purposes to gain access again.
 This is all time consuming and time is a luxury you don't have in a situation where your account is compromised.

-In order to keep an eye on what's happening with your domain name, you should check the registrant record regularly - it's easy to do so using a domain name WhoIs service.
+In order to better protect your domain name, you should check the registrant record regularly - it's easy to do so using a domain name WhoIs service.
 Take special note of the "last modified" date, which can indicate whether someone else has accessed the account and made changes since your last login - an issue worth investigating.

 Keep your computer secure

-If you keep your domain password on your computer (and we're not suggesting you do); ensure you have control over who accesses the computer, that you have an anti-virus program installed and you keep it updated.
+If you keep your domain password on your computer (and we're not suggesting you do); ensure you have control over who accesses the computer, that you have an anti-virus program installed and you keep that protection updated.
 It's also wise to use a password storage application that has strong encryption.

 Ensure that an email purporting to have been sent by your registrar actually has been.
 Be very wary of any links in an email that do not point to your registrar's web site.
 Hover over links in emails to determine where they point to.
 If in doubt, contact your registrar directly to confirm the communication is legitimate.

-While bearing in mind domain name security issues may seem like an extra burden in your already very busy business, as the old saying goes, an ounce of prevention is better than a pound of cure.
+While bearing in mind domain name security issues may seem like an extra burden in your already very busy business, as the old saying goes, an ounce of prevention (and in this case, protection) is better than a pound of cure.

 How to register a name: Enter your choice in the search tool and click 'GO'.
 If after the check the domain names search results show your choice is available, you will then have the option to proceed to purchase registration; which is a very quick and easy process - start a search and find your ideal website address now.